 What is your overall evaluation of the apprentice's competence in design?

-Please give reasons, together with supporting examples, why you think the apprentice has demonstrated this level of competence in this area.
+Please give reasons, together with supporting examples, why you think the apprentice has demonstrated this level of competence in this area. demonstrated the level of competence in the died.
 Please continue on a separate sheet if required.